What are Subperiosteal Implants?

 The actual placement of subperiosteal implants is performed in a surgical setting.
 Here’s what typically happens:

-• Anaesthetic: You’re given local anaesthesia or sedation to make sure you’re comfortable during the procedure.
+• Anaesthetic: You’re given local anaesthesia to make sure you’re comfortable during the procedure.

 • Incision: Your dentist makes an incision in the gum tissue to expose the jawbone.